Class Soklet

 @ThreadSafe public final class Soklet extends Object implements AutoCloseable

-Soklet's main class - manages a Server (and optionally a ServerSentEventServer) using the provided system configuration.
+Soklet's main class - manages one or more configured transport servers (HttpServer, SseServer, and/or McpServer) using the provided system configuration.

 // Use out-of-the-box defaults